oravirt/ansible-oracle/roles/global_handlers/README.md

 # global_handlers

-Collection of handlers includeable by other roles
+Collection of handlers includeable by other roles.

+Make them available to your role by including it into the dependency list in meta/main.yml of your role, for instance.

 ## Table of content